benesol/amazon-freertos-ble-ios-sdk/Example/AmazonFreeRTOSDemo/README.md

 # iOS SDK for Amazon FreeRTOS Bluetooth Devices: Demo Application

+## SOLIUS Usage
+Demo code is being modified to be run within a thread of SOLIUS Mobile App.
+The SOLIUS Mobile App will provide the MQTT Proxy thread User's Cognito Identity token to authenticate the connection with AWS IoT.

 ## Introduction

 This demo application demonstrates some of the features of the iOS SDK for Amazon FreeRTOS Bluetooth devices.